GascPT/SunToWaterIT/Coop.md

 * **How and where to use those strengths -** I will use my knowlodge in the implementation phase of the project.
 * **Which is the professional ability that I want to develop -** Communicate more precisely.

+The way to every element of the group know exactly what is in the project is to every member be present in the daily meetings and submiting any question that one may have.
+This way there are no leaks in the group.

 # Conflict Plan